jfcloutier/andy/notes.md

 * infers a GM's predictions (next beliefs of child GMs) from current beliefs and past perceptions
 * infers a GM's actions from received predicted beliefs and current beliefs

-A GM's a priori frame is a subset of an a priori global frame which defines:
+A GM's a priori type signatures is a subset of an a priori global type signatures which defines:
   * types: robot, food, obstacle, surface
   * objects: self (a robot), other (a robot), floor (a surface).
   * unary and binary (belief) predicates